-Prerequisites: BIOL 241, FDNT 212, NURS 213, 214, 236, PSYC 310 or permission Corequisites: NURS 336, 312 or 316, or permission
+Prerequisites: BIOL 241, FDNT 212, NURS 213, 214, 236, PSYC 310 or permission

 Provides students with opportunities to apply the nursing process to adults and older adults in a variety of settings.
 Performs the role of the professional nurse with the focus on the individual, family, and community.
 Increases students' ability to perform comprehensive health assessments and collaborate with members of the health care team to identify problems, plan, intervene, and evaluate care.
 Applies safe, patient-centered, comprehensive, evidence-based nursing care, and professional standards of practice.